 Our clinic uses recommendations developed by the Russian Association of Ultrasound Specialists in Medicine and the Department of Ultrasound Diagnostics at the University of Pavia (Italy) for assessing liver stiffness, primarily in the setting of viral hepatitis C. Shear wave elastography is based on measuring the propagation velocity of a shear wave and allows the specialist to obtain a digital liver stiffness value, which can be correlated with various assessment scales, including the METAVIR scale.

-Clinic K+31 has stationary and portable ultrasound devices of an expert class from leading manufacturers of ultrasound equipment (Toshiba, General Electric, Philips, Hitachi):
+K+31 Clinic is equipped with expert-class stationary and portable ultrasound systems from leading manufacturers (Toshiba, General Electric, Philips, Hitachi), offering:

-Depending on the disease, the attending physician prescribes the following types of ultrasound:
+Depending on the medical condition, the attending physician may prescribe the following types of ultrasound examinations:

 This award is given to clinics with the highest ratings according to user ratings, a large number of requests from this site, and in the absence of critical violations.